zackboll/opencv_core_ada/README.md

 New features generally follow this sequence:

-1. Inspect authoritative OpenCV declaration/source and exact semantics.
+1. Inspect authoritative OpenCV declarations/source and exact semantics.
 2. Inspect existing repository conventions.
-3. Decide the thick Ada API.
+3. Decide the thick Ada API and deliberate restrictions.
 4. Add only the required stable C ABI surface.
-5. Implement the C++ shim with exception containment.
+5. Implement the C++ shim with exception containment and failure-atomic output handling.
-6. Add/update thin Ada imports.
+6. Add/update the thin Ada import.
 7. Implement the thick Ada operation.
 8. Add focused AUnit coverage.
-9. Include non-contiguous Mat/Region cases where applicable.
+9. Include non-contiguous Region cases where applicable.
-10. Include ownership/independence/view tests where applicable.
+10. Include ownership/independence/view lifetime tests where applicable.
 11. Include invalid-input and boundary behavior.
-12. Format modified Ada sources with GNATformat.
+12. Format modified Ada sources with the repository's Ada formatting workflow.
-13. Clean-build the main crate.
+13. Build the public crate.
-14. Build and run the tests crate.
+14. Build and run the complete tests crate.
-15. Run `git diff --check`.
-16. Inspect the final diff before committing.
+15. Inspect the final diff and keep it focused.

 Important public API decisions should be made deliberately rather than discovered accidentally through a mechanical translation of the C++ API.

+## Development dependency policy

+Testing, proof, coverage, formatting, and other development-only tools must not be added as dependencies of the public `opencvcore_ada` crate merely to make them available to development workflows.

+Use the separate `tests` Alire environment for development tooling that belongs there.

 ---